-Data submitted for FY 2021 indicates that public entities reduced their energy use intensity by 24% compared to the FY 2000 baseline.
-School districts - the least energy-intensive category of public entities - reported improvements of 24%.
-Residential colleges - the most energy-intensive category - reported improvements of 22%.
+Data submitted for FY 2022 indicates that, overall, public entities reduced their energy use intensity by 24% compared to the Fiscal Year 2000 baseline.
+School districts - the least energy-intensive category of public entities - reported improvements of 21%.
+Residential colleges - the most energy-intensive category - also reported improvements of 21%.

-Public entities reduced their energy spending per square foot by 21% from 2000 levels (adjusted for inflation).
+Public entities reduced their energy spending per square foot by 23% from 2000 levels (adjusted for inflation).
 This differential indicates that the reporting public entities' efforts to control energy use are paying off.
 Without those efforts, rising energy costs are likely to have a significant effect on agency budgets.